collective/Products.SimpleGroupsManagement/README.rst

 This product adds a minimal configuration, a member of the site (or all members in a group) will be able to manage which users are part of a group.

 You only need to go to the "*Groups management proxy settings*" settings panel.
-You need to insert a set of strings like
+You need to insert a set of strings like...

 ::